 Mold or mildew is microscopic, to begin with, meaning that you won’t be able to spot the early signs until it has grown to become visible to the naked eye.
 This problem is especially prevalent among those who don’t regularly turn and check their mattress when they are changing the sheets.

-Typically, the earliest symptoms of mold under the mattress is a visible appearance of small black dots which you can notice far before you have any health problems or notice a stench.
+Typically, the earliest symptoms of mold under the mattress is a visible appearance of small black dots, which you can notice far before you have any health problems or notice a stench.
 Keeping a close eye on your mattress is an essential tactic to guarding against the growth and occurrence of mildew.

 The spores from the mold have a particularly persistent and strong smell which you might not associate with mold.
-Typically, when you think of it, you associate it with rotting food which tends to smell rancid, whereas spores on your mattress can have a damp or dank smell which you might notice over an extended period.
+Typically, when you think of it, you associate it with rotting food, which tends to smell rancid, whereas spores on your mattress can have a damp or dank smell which you might notice over an extended period.

 If you start to smell this, you should continue to search for the spores so that you can solve the issue.
 Depending on where they are and how dense the concentration of mold, you may notice the scent before you see any large density of mildew on the mattress.

 Spore exposure can cause serious health problems, especially for those who are already sick or suffer from severe allergies.
-Mold under your mattress is particularly harmful because you spend long periods of time in bed and are therefore exposed to the danger for far longer than you might be in another part of your home.
+Mold under your mattress is particularly harmful because you spend long periods in bed and are therefore exposed to the danger for far longer than you might be in another part of your home.

 Exposure to mold for this extended period will typically become evident through allergy-like symptoms such as headaches, itchy eyes, congestion, and exhaustion.
 If you’re feeling these symptoms, especially shortly after waking up, it could be the exposure to mold or mildew that is causing the symptoms.